How to Build a Healthy Morning Routine That Actually Sticks

 • 1 glass of water

-• 1 stretch
+• 1 short stretch

-Step 7: Track Small Wins and Celebrate Progress
+Step 7: Track Small Wins

 • a journal

-• an app
+• a habit app

-• a simple checklist
+• a simple paper checklist

 • “I hydrated today.”

-• “I did my 3-minute routine.”
+• “I did my two-minute routine.”

-Small wins build big momentum.
+Small wins compound into big change.

-Common Mistakes People Make (and How to Avoid Them)
+Common Mistakes to Avoid

 1. Making the routine too long

-2. Checking the phone first thing
+2. Checking your phone immediately

-3. Adding new habits when life is stressful
+3. Adding new habits during stressful periods

 4. Being inconsistent on weekends

-5. Forgetting your WHY
+5. Forgetting your why

-A Sample Morning Routine (Customizable and Flexible)
+Sample Morning Routine (20–35 Minutes)

 1. Wake up calmly — 2 minutes